 - Drawing pads.
 Buy paper pads, or use a lap desk, so your kids can pass the time with art.
 This will give you some nice quiet time too.

 - Never take your infant out of the car seat.
 It is just not worth the risk.
-If your baby is a car seat fusser, allow extra time for your trip so you can periodically pull over and attend to baby.
+If your baby is fussy in a car seat, allow extra time for your trip so you can periodically pull over and attend to baby.
 Mom can sit in the back seat with baby and even lean over to feed baby during the drive.

 - If your kids really don’t do well on long car trips, time your trip for the late evening.
 Allow your kids to sleep through most of the trip.
 Do this only if you feel awake and alert for a long nighttime drive.

 - Water bottles.
-Keep your kids well watered during car trips through hot summer places.
+Keep your kids well hydrated during car trips through hot summer places.
 Thirsty kids are cranky kids.

 - Feed babies during the plane’s ascent and descent.
 Save the feeding for when the plane lifts off the ground.
 This way your baby will be sucking and swallowing during the entire ascent of the airplane, and baby’s ears will stay more comfortable.
 The descent typically causes more ear discomfort, so be sure to start feeding baby when you feel the descent begin.
 A pacifier isn’t enough; baby needs to be sucking and swallowing.

 - Need to pass some time while waiting to board the plane?
 Bring your child’s favorite balls or other rolling toys, sit on the floor and roll them back and forth.

 - Bring along some toy airplanes or other vehicles.
 Create your own “airport” together on the floor while you wait.

 - Bring a few of baby’s interactive books to pass the time while you wait and while you fly.
 An airplane book is sure to be a big hit.

 - Let your kids bring their own “luggage.”
 A backpack filled with toys, water bottles and snacks will help your child feel more grownup and better behaved in the hectic airport.